 • Application submission: You apply for the ECO4 grant through an approved energy company or installer.

-• Eligibility check: Reviewal of your application ensures you meet the eligibility criteria, including income level, property type, and existing energy-efficiency measures.
+• Eligibility check: Your application is reviewed to ensure you meet the eligibility criteria, such as your income level, property type and existing energy-efficiency measures.

 Energy assessment:

-• Home evaluation: An energy assessor visits your property to thoroughly evaluate the specific energy-efficiency improvements needed, including the potential for solar panel installation.
+• Home evaluation: An energy assessor visits your property and thoroughly evaluates the specific energy-efficiency improvements your home needs, including the potential for solar panel installation.

-• Detailed report: The assessor provides a detailed report with the recommended measures and potential energy savings.
+• Detailed report: The assessor provides a detailed report that includes the recommended measures and potential energy savings.

 Approval and planning:

-• Grant approval: Upon approval of the application and energy assessment, you’ll receive confirmation of the grant.
+• Grant approval: Once the application and energy assessment are approved, you’ll receive confirmation of the grant.

-• Project planning: The installer creates a detailed project plan specifying the scope of work, including the installation of solar panels, inverters and any additional energy-efficiency measures.
+• Project planning: The installer creates a detailed project plan that specifies the scope of work, including the installation of solar panels, inverters and any additional energy-efficiency measures.

 Installation:

-• Scheduling: The approved installer schedules the installation of the solar panels and any other agreed-upon improvements.
+• Scheduling: The approved installer schedules a date to install the solar panels and any other agreed-upon improvements.

-• Direct payment to installers: The installer receives the grant funds directly.
+• Direct payment to installers: The installer directly receives the grant funds.

 Post-installation:

-• Completion confirmation: After verification of the installation, you’ll start to benefit from energy savings and improved efficiency.
+• Completion confirmation: You’ll start to benefit from energy savings and improved efficiency once the installation is verified.

 How do I apply?